havenwood/xpool/README.md

 __DESCRIPTION__

-A lightweight UNIX(X) Process Pool implementation.
+A lightweight UNIX(X) Process Pool written in Ruby.
 The size of the pool is dynamic and it can be resized at runtime if needs be.
 'Units of work' are what you can schedule and each unit of work is dispatched by a free subprocess in the the pool.
 If the pool dries up(all subprocesses are busy) the units